lee-yunseok/jekyll-personal-website/README.md

 ## About page

-Edit `_/includes/about.html` file so you can include more information about you using HTML and [Liquid](https://jekyllrb.com/docs/liquid/).
+Edit `_/includes/about.html` file using HTML and [Liquid](https://jekyllrb.com/docs/liquid/) so you can include more information about you.

 ## Adding pages